 Below is information to get started as a Service Provider or a DNS Provider.
 If you need more help, contact us via the contact form or on the Slack channel.
 The community is more than willing to help.

-Oh, and don’t forget to give us your logo so we can list on on this website.
+Oh, and don’t forget to give us your logo so we can list it on this website.

 To start as a service provider you’ll need to define and publish your template.